BACHELOR OF SCIENCE IN EARLY CHILDHOOD EDUCATION

 - Demonstration of foreign language competence.
 Students who did not complete the foreign language requirement in high school or before acceptance into the program, will need to complete an additional 8 credit hours of sequential foreign language before graduation.

-- The program is offered in a blended format which will allow greater accessibility to all students.
-The blended format will require some on-campus meeting times which will rotate from one campus to another.
-Each blended class meets once each month on a set day of the week, 6:00 - 8:40 p.m.
+- The program is offered in a hybrid format which will allow greater accessibility to all students.
+The hybrid format will require some on-campus meeting times which will rotate from one campus to another.
+Each hybrid class meets once each month on Tuesdays or Thursdays, 6:00 - 8:45 p.m.

 Students are admitted in the fall and spring terms only.